Archibald Montgomerie, 13th Earl of Eglinton: Personal life

 Lady Adela died in December 1860, aged only 32.
-Lord Eglinton survived her by less than a year and died in October 1861, aged 49.
+Lord Eglinton survived her by less than a year before dying at Mount Melville House, near St. Andrews, on 4 October 1861, and was buried in the family vault at Kilwinning, Ayrshire, on 11 October 1861.
 He was succeeded by his eldest son Archibald.

+Legacy

 A statue of Lord Eglinton was erected in St Stephen's Green, Dublin in 1866 and was destroyed in an explosion by the IRA in 1958.

+In New Zealand, Mount Eglinton and the Eglinton River are named in his honor.